EnamiYa/EnamiYa/README.md

 	</tr>
 </table>
 -->
 # I am Imane Yacoubi.
-Welcome to my Github profile 😃
+Welcome to my Github profile!
 # 📃 About me
 - 🎓  Computer Science Student at the University of Waterloo, class of 2027
 - 👧 She/Her